Table of Contents

 Factors That Affect Your Eligibility

-- Time Since Conviction: If it’s been over ten years and there are no further offenses, you may qualify for deemed Rehabilitation.
+- Time Since Conviction: Those convicted outside Canada five years ago may be eligible for entry.: If it’s been over ten years and there are no further offenses, you may qualify for deemed Rehabilitation.

-- The severity of Offense: A more severe DUI (such as one resulting in injury or property damage) may require more extensive legal processes.
+- The severity of Offense: A more severe DUI (such as one resulting in injury or property damage) may require more extensive legal processes when attempting to enter Canada.

 - Purpose of Travel: Your reason for visiting Canada can affect your eligibility.
 For instance, emergency travel may sometimes lead to more lenient decisions.